Dear Dr. Gupta,

 I am not sure what to do about my nieceâ€™s English and Spanish.
 She has grown up in a bilingual environment.
 Her Mom speaks to her only in Spanish and her Dad in a mix of English and Spanish (both are native Spanish speakers and my brother (her Dad) was born in the Dominican Republic like most of the family but moved to the U.S. at a young age so is a native English speaker as well).
 Her grandparents, who were her caregivers until age 3, only speak to her in Spanish.
 I speak to her also mostly in Spanish but sometimes English- I see her usually several times per week.

 I hope I am right in thinking that your niece has been in an English-speaking preschool for a year.
-You don’t say whether she goes there every day, or just part time.
-Let’s assume that she goes there part time.
-Clearly she has learnt plenty of English, so that you now see her as English dominant.
+You don’t say whether she goes there every day or just part-time.
+Let’s assume that she goes there part-time.
+Clearly she has learned plenty of English so that you now see her as English dominant.
 That is as it should be.

 It is quite common for children of this age to reject their home language and just want to speak the language of their friends and their school.
 As long as she is happy for you and her father to speak Spanish to her, you should keep on with Spanish.
 Speaking Spanish to her will not damage her English at all.
 Growing up with two languages does not cause any problems with either language.

 However, I am a little worried that this child’s skill in Spanish has declined and that the teacher also thinks her English is not progressing well.
 You have to look at her total language skills across the two languages –have you noticed any frustration yourself when she is with people who speak both Spanish and English?
 Or is this just something that happens in preschool?